DKW 3=6: History

 Unusually, the radiator was placed directly ahead of the firewall, behind the two-stroke engine.

 The Karmann bodied cabriolet version.
-The slatted front grill identifies this as an F91 (prefacelift) version.
+The slatted front grille identifies this as an F91 (prefacelift) version.

 The 3=6 descended directly from the prewar DKW F9 prototype.

 By 1955, the DKW 3=6 grew in width and track by almost 4 inches and was advertised as "der Große DKW", the "large DKW".